ingogriebsch/spring-hateoas-siren/README.md

 }
 ```

-When this module renders an `EntityModel`, it will not

-* map the value of the content property if the value is an instance of one of the available [representation models][Spring HATEOAS Representation Model]!
-* map custom properties of the entity model (if it has some because it is subclassed).

 ### CollectionModel
-When this module renders a `CollectionModel`, it will
+If this module renders a `CollectionModel`, it will
 * map the size of the content property of the collection model to Siren [properties][Siren Entity Properties].
 * map the value of the content property of the collection model to Siren [entities][Siren Entities] (regardless if it represents instances of one of the available [representation models][Spring HATEOAS Representation Model] or simple pojos).
 * map links of the collection model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).

+If this module renders a `CollectionModel`, it will not
+* map custom properties of the collection model (if it has some because it is subclassed).

+#### Example: Serialize a CollectionModel wrapping a pojo and having some links
 _A sample person object_
 ```
 class Person {